Jayanto Nath Chaudhuri: General officer

 In September, the 1st Armoured Division played a major role in the 1948 Hyderabad Operations.
 He received the surrender of the Hyderabad State Forces from Major General Syed Ahmed El Edroos at Secunderabad.
-Following Operation Polo in 1948, he was appointed as the Military Governor of Hyderabad State.
+Following Operation Polo in 1948, he was appointed the Military Governor of Hyderabad State.

 In the years following, he occupied important military posts and led an Indian Military Delegation to China.
-In 1949, he was appointed as the first Colonel Commandant of the Corps of Electrical & Mechanical Engineers and was promoted to substantive brigadier on 1 January 1950.
+In 1949, he was appointed the first Colonel Commandant of the Corps of Electrical & Mechanical Engineers and was promoted to substantive brigadier on 1 January 1950.

-In January 1952, he was appointed as the Adjutant General at Army HQ, as a substantive major-general, and in January 1953, he again took over as the Chief of the General Staff.
+In January 1952, he was appointed the Adjutant General at Army HQ, as a substantive major-general, and in January 1953, he again took over as the Chief of the General Staff.
 He was promoted to local lieutenant-general on 16 December 1955 and given command of a corps, with promotion to substantive lieutenant-general on 8 May 1957.
 He was appointed GOC-in-C Southern Command on 25 May 1959.

 Chief of the Army staff

 The debacle of the Sino-Indian War and subsequent government inquiries revealing India's military unpreparedness and mismanagement resulted in the Chief of the Army Staff (COAS) Pran Nath Thapar's resignation on 19 November 1962.
 On 20 November, Chaudhuri succeeded Thapar as officiating COAS with the acting rank of general.
 Chaudhuri was officially appointed COAS on 20 February 1963, and was promoted to substantive general on 20 July 1963.
 In March 1964, he was decorated with the Grand Cordon of the Order of Merit of the United Arab Republic by its president, Gamal Abdel Nasser.

-Chaudhari was COAS during the Indo-Pakistani War of 1965, generally regarded as a defeat for Pakistan and victory for India.
+Chaudhari was COAS during the India–Pakistan war of 1965, generally regarded as a strategic defeat for Pakistan as it failed to achieve its objectives of capturing Kashmir.

 Chaudhari is regarded as one of the founding fathers of the Border Security Force.
-In the aftermath of the 1965 war, he proposed a paramilitary force to patrol the Indo-Pakistani border in peacetime and would be relieved by the army when war was imminent.
+In the aftermath of the 1965 war, he proposed a paramilitary force to patrol the India–Pakistan border in peacetime and would be relieved by the army when war was imminent.
 For his services to the nation, he was awarded the Padma Vibhushan, India's second highest civilian honour by the President of India.
 He retired on 7 June 1966, after completing 38 years of military service.

 Diplomatic career

 After his retirement, Chaudhuri was appointed High Commissioner of India to Canada.
 After a three-year stint at the High Commission of India at Ottawa, he relinquished office, handing over to A. B. Bhadkamkar in August 1969.

+Narayan Prasad Shukla welcoming Major General Jayanto Nath Chaudhuri at Indore Airport, along with Prof. Julsi, Principal of Daly College.